akbrother02/CrownStack.github.io/_posts/2017-01-29-StackView-Constraints.md

 ###### (v) EqualCentering :
  attempts to ensure the centers of each subview are equally spaced.

-###### spacing :
+###### Spacing :
-It will define the spacing between stack views and its subviews.We have taken 10 spacing between StackViews and same spacing between subviews of different StackView.
+It will define the spacing between stack views and its subviews.We have taken 10 spacing between StackViews and same spacing between subviews of different StackViews.

 ***